Big Treatment Questions

 Here are some questions you’ll want to ask your health care provider when the time comes to pick a treatment regimen:

-Drug resistance Has my virus been checked to make sure that all of the available medications will work against it?
+Has my virus been checked to make sure that all of the available medications will work against it?

-Dosing Is it better for me to take meds once or twice a day?
+Is it better for me to take meds once or twice a day?

-Side effects What are the most common side effects of different ARVs?
+What are the most common side effects of different ARVs?
 Am I at a higher risk for certain side effects because of my family medical history or other health issues I’m dealing with?
 What should I do if I’m experiencing a side effect?

-Drug interactions Can other prescription medications, over-the-counter drugs and supplements I’m taking be combined safely with HIV medications?
+Can other prescription medications, over-the-counter drugs and supplements I’m taking be combined safely with HIV medications?

 Loftus warns his patients, “Starting on HIV medicines is like trying on shoes—there’s a good chance the first one you try won’t be a perfect fit.”
 That’s OK, he says, because changes can be made.
 They should be very comfortable, since we want you to use them every day.”